-Discipline Codes 2024-2025
+Discipline Codes 2025- 2026

 Prep Charter High operates on a points based behavioral tracking system.
 Each level offense is assigned a point value and are accrued throughout the course of the school year.
-Any accumulation of five (5) points triggers a parent/guardian warning contact.
-Any accumulation of 10 points will result in a Saturday school assignment.
+Any accumulation of five (5) points generates a parent/guardian warning contact.
+Any accumulation of 15 points will result in a Saturday school assignment.
+After three (3) Saturday School assignments, students are subject to escalated consequences, which may include out of school suspension and/or disciplinary meetings.